Paul Darke: Whistleblower

 In 2001, Darke ran a website criticising charity Leonard Cheshire to highlight their role in institutionalising those with disabilities and neglecting those in their care.
 He bought the domain name www.leonard-cheshire.com after resigning from the role of national advocacy officer and their public affairs committee.
 Among other things, he stated that 'the main reason you cease to be a Leonard Cheshire service user is death' and that charity donations would pay for 'private medical insurance of senior directors and management get-togethers costing £10,000 a weekend'.

 After a heated debate on BBC Radio 4, as well as 50,000 hits on the website, Leonard Cheshire submitted a complaint to the World Intellectual Property Organization.
 WIPO ruled that Darke has no right or legitimate interest in the domain name; and that it has been registered and used by him in bad faith.
 Since this incident Darke has not been invited by the BBC to appear since.

 As of today, the domain name is unused.
 Leonard Cheshire have subsequently changed their name to Leonard Cheshire Disability.
 The case is now citied in legal textbooks.

 Personal life

 He is a wheelchair user who has spina bifida.
-His wife, Claire Darke, was the Mayor of Wolverhampton between 2019 and 2021, and they have a son in former Member of Youth Parliament for the city Walker; who stood in Tettenhall Wightwick for The Labour Party in the 2021 Wolverhampton City Council election.
+His wife, Claire Darke, was the Mayor of Wolverhampton between 2019 and 2021, and they have a son Walker who was a former Member of Youth Parliament for the city; who stood in Tettenhall Wightwick for The Labour Party in the 2021 Wolverhampton City Council election.
 Darke was a batonbearer in the 2022 Commonwealth Games Queen's Baton Relay.